 CHAPTER 2 The First Definition

-As a parent, what is the single most important thing you could give a child?
+As a parent, what is the single most important thing you could give to your child?

 The elimination of all dangers in the environment?
-A total abundance of material goods and comfort?
+An abundance of material goods and comfort?
 Total safety and security?
 Of course not.

-The only lasting gift --- in addition to your love--- would be developing in them the qualities of self-reliance, creativity, judgment, responsibility, and kindness so they could then go out and confront and handle life.
+The only lasting gift --- in addition to your love--- would be in helping them to develop the qualities of self-reliance, judgment, and kindness that would make them independent and useful members of society.

-Let's frame what we are facing in those terms.
+Let's frame what we are facing with AI in those terms.

 Again, of course not.